alastairpatrick/pico-vdp/README.md

 In a nutshell, this project is a 39-pin RC2014 compatible multimedia board and associated software, providing video output, audio output, keyboard input, mouse input and [RomWBW](https://github.com/wwarthen/RomWBW) driver for Z80 retro computers.
 At the time of writing, it has been tested only with the [SC126 computer](https://smallcomputercentral.wordpress.com/sc126-z180-motherboard-rc2014/) but should work with others.

 A goal is to emulate hardware that could, in an alternate history, have been implemented for an 8-bit home micro circa 1985.
-The design does not represent the state-of-the-art for that period.
-For example, the Commodore Amiga 1000 computer, released in 1985, was much more capable.
-Rather, the design is intended to not only be possible in 1985 but cost-effective enough to put in an 8-bit home computer.
-For that reason, the VDP9938 graphics chip, used by MSX2 computers, is the main inspiration.

 Another goal is for the design to have era-reminiscent "quirks," which might be cleverly exploited to improve performance and/or capabilities.
 Some of these will intentionally remain undocumented, even if I take time to write documentation.